PypNetty/Kytena/docs/usage.md

 ### Common Issues

 #### Command Not Found
-If you get "command not found" when trying to run Kyra, ensure:
+If you get "command not found" when trying to run Kytena, ensure:
 - The binary is built correctly
 - The binary is in your PATH or you're using the correct path